DimensionDev/Maskbook/.github/pull_request_template.md

 ### If this PR changes the dependencies of the project.
 What kind of change does it have?

-- [ ] Add a new package as dependence.
+- [ ] Add a new package as a dependency.
 - [ ] Change the version of a currently using dependency.

 ### If this PR depends on external APIs, please do the following steps: